gleam-lang/website/frequently-asked-questions.md

 The Erlang VM is extremely mature and well tested, so the runtime aspect of the language is ready for production.

-If you decide to move away from Gleam the language you can compile your code to Erlang and maintain that in future.
+If you decide to move away from Gleam, you can compile your code to Erlang and maintain that in future.

 ## Why is the compiler written in Rust?

-Prototype versions of the Gleam compiler was written in Erlang, but a switch was made to Rust as the lack of static types was making refactoring a slow and error prone process.
+Prototype versions of the Gleam compiler were written in Erlang, but a switch was made to Rust as the lack of static types was making refactoring a slow and error prone process.
 A full Rust rewrite of the prototype resulted in the removal of a lot of tech debt and bugs, and the performance boost is nice too!

-One day Gleam may have a compiler written in Gleam, but for now we are focused on developing other areas of the language such as libraries, tooling, and documentation.
+One day, Gleam may have a compiler written in Gleam, but for now we are focused on developing other areas of the language such as libraries, tooling, and documentation.